Retail Security: Protecting Consumer Data in the Omnichannel Era (Cybersecurity 2026)

 Q12: What is the "ROI of Retail Resilience"?

 The ROI is measured in "Churn Reduction."
-In 2026, a single Data Breach can lead to a 40% loss in repeat customers.
+In 2026, a single financial services managing breach costs can lead to a 40% loss in repeat customers.
 High-authority security is the ultimate loyalty program.

 Q13: How does "Sovereign Supply Chain" defense work?